 8e · 16 Rue Jean Mermoz, 75008 Paris

-Le Mermoz in Paris's 8e is the neighbourhood bistro chef Thomas Graham took over after Manon Fleury: a single chalkboard, fish-forward small plates at lunch and a longer carte at dinner.
+Le Mermoz in Paris's 8e is the neighbourhood bistro chef Thomas Graham took over after Manon Fleury: a single chalkboard, fish-forward small plates at lunch.

 Tip: Lunch only Mon-Wed, dinner Thu-Fri, no service Sat-Sun.
 Book a week ahead for dinner.